Hikari7/SleepHelper_ReactApp/README.md

 - YouTube Data API v3

 ## Features

 - The web app only plays BGM-related relaxing sounds fetched by Youtube Data API.
-Users can choose various relaxing sound categories and search for them as well.
+I've already incorporated the query keyword "sleep" in the the parameters as the default, so that's why only the relaxing video (sound) will be played.
+And also users can choose various relaxing sound categories and search what categories the app has as well.

-- Put the minimized styling to help the user to focus on sleeping well.
-So I used `ReactPlayer v2.0` for customizing sound player settings and made videos invisible.
+- Designed the minimized styling to help the user to focus on sleeping well.
+So I used `ReactPlayer v2.0` for customizing sound player settings and made videos invisible to avoid destructing sleeping.

 ## Challenging Part

-- フィルターの受け渡し、search.jsで文字だけを取得するpropsを作ってfilerを掛けました
+- Implementing the search section was challenging for me.
+Because it was necessary to consider the component structures properly and efficiently.
+So I made the `search.js` for getting the values the user typed as a child component of `Categoies.js `.
+And then I used them as props to filter depending on the category's name.
+I was able to learn how to manage props through this.

 ## Setup

 - Download or clone the repository
 - Run npm install
 - Run npm start to start running the app

+## Status

+This app is still in progress to be updated!